hurc305/mapping_dubois/railways_tutorial/adding_railways.md

 # Instructions for adding the railway data to our DuBois map.

 ## Using GIT
-1. Pull this branch the us_railways.geojson
+1. if you want this file and the railway.geoson on your computer, you can synch this branch and it will pull them down for you.
+You don't have to do this for the exercise, but FYI.

 ## Adding Shape Files to CartoDB from public data sets
 1. Switch to your dataset view